Trimethylaminuria is an uncommon genetic disorder that causes a strong body odour usually described as like rotting fish, faeces or garbage.

 If you have trimethylaminuria, you'll have higher-than-normal levels of trimethylamine in your urine.

-The urine test is sometimes carried out in children by replacing the TMA pill with a meal including foods high in choline, such as:
+The urine test is carried out the day after a 'choline load'.
+This involves eating a suggested meal including foods high in choline, such as:

 - salt-water fish